Robust Detection for Mills Cross Sonar: Experimental data with real target

 Previously, we assumed the availability of a set of $K \geq 2m$ i.i.d. secondary data, supposed free of signal components and sharing statistic properties with the noise in the cell under test.
 In practice, such data can be obtained by processing samples in spatial proximity to the range bin being evaluated, and the absence of signals is not always verified or checkable.
 In particular, this assumption is no longer valid if another target is present in these secondary data.

 Figure \ref{fig:corrupted_rao} illustrates the robustness of the covariance matrix estimators to data corruption.
 A synthetic target is added 100 samples away from the real target and contaminates the secondary dataset.

-On the left side, the output of M-ANMF-R$_{SCM}$ is strongly degraded.
+On the left-hand side, the output of M-ANMF-R$_{SCM}$ is strongly degraded.
 The SCM is not robust to the presence of outliers.
 The target is hardly discernible, and the maximum is wrongly located.
 Under the same conditions, the response of the M-ANMF-R$_{TYL}$ detector is visualized in the right part.
 Although degraded compared to Figure \ref{fig:mimo_output}, the behavior is still largely usable.
 The target presence is easily identified, and the new estimator \eqref{eq:cov_Tyler} is much more resistant to data contamination.